b7leung/b7leung.github.io/_projects/3_self-driving-car-multimodal-explainable.md

 <figure>
   <img src="/images/AV/av2.png">
-  <figcaption>A high level illustration of an approach we are experimenting with, using a single multimodal selector.</figcaption>
+  <figcaption>A different approach we are also experimenting with, using a single multimodal selector.</figcaption>
 </figure>

 _Collaborators on this project: Arth Dharaskar, Allen Cheung, Chih-Hui Ho, Tz-Ying Wu._